 Older and Active Community Grants

-Are you over 50 and looking for funding for a project or community group?
+Are you over 50 and looking for funding for your community group?
 Our new Older and Active Community Grant could be perfect for you!

-Older and Active Community Grants provide funding for a range of groups and their projects.
+Older and Active Community Grants provide funding for a range of activities and events for older adults.
 Whether you’re interested in walking, cooking, gardening, choir or coffee, community groups are encouraged to apply for funding of up to $3,000 with a focus on social connection within Darebin.

-Focus areas of this grants program are to:
+Priority areas of this grants program are for:

-• provide support for new and emerging older adult groups, especially those who can address an unmet need to the Darebin community, with a particular focus on emerging cultural groups and groups from Aboriginal and Torres Strait Islander communities.
+• New and emerging older adult community groups, especially those who can address an unmet need to the Darebin community.

-• increase social connection between older adults within the City of Darebin, particularly with those who are feeling socially isolated or experience barriers to social connection.
+• Activities that can increase social connection amongst older adults within the City of Darebin, particularly with those who are feeling socially isolated and/or experience barriers to social connection.

 Grant application dates